LRAFB breaks ground on new Airmen dormitories

 |0

-This work, LRAFB breaks ground on new Airmen dormitories [Image 4 of 4], by SSgt Valerie Halbert, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, LRAFB breaks ground on new Airmen dormitories, by 1st Lt.
+Charles Rivezzo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT